 They can also be used to mix in amendments and prepare seedbeds just like a walk-behind tractor would do (only it takes longer!)

 - Our preferred wheel hoe is the sturdy, high-quality wheel hoe made by Glaser in Switzerland.
 Ours is mounted with a 12’’ knife and can be found at www.johnnyseeds.com

 - We also use and recommend the less expensive, yet heavy duty wheel hoes from the American company Hoss. www. hosstools.com.
 Both the Hoss and Glaser wheel hoes are worth every penny.

 - Finally, in the last few years, I've been trialling a new kind of wheel hoe developed by the French company Terrateck.
 This last offers the possibility of using in row disks for close cultivation.
 Find the Terrateck wheel hoe at: www.dubois.ag

 The UV-treated polyethylene tarp we use for clearing our permanent beds of crop residues while keeping weeds in check are silage tarps.
 You might find them in any feed store suply.
-We get ours from Dubois Agrinovation of Saint-Rémi, Quebec.
-1-800-667-6279. www.duboisag.com
+In the US a good place to get them is from rom Farmer Friend LLC in Tennessee. www.farmersfriendllc.com

 Harvest & storage

 Small tools can make a big difference during harvest - here are some of the tools that make our harvest days more efficient & enjoyable.